Clinamenic/lattelier/QUICKSTART.md

 ## Next Steps

 Now that you've learned the basics:
-1. Experiment with different grid types (square, triangular, hexagonal)
+1. Experiment with different grid types (square, triangular)
 2. Try combining multiple wells with opposite forces
 3. Explore line curvature and frequency for artistic effects
 4. Create and export your designs as PNG or SVG